ivana-g/productivity-principles/README.md

 ## The connection between action and satisfaction
 "Look at a day when you are supremely satisfied at the end.
 It's not a day when you lounge around doing nothing; it's a day you've had everything to do and you've done it." - Margaret Thatcher src: Quoted in "As I Said to Denis: The Margaret Thatcher Book of Quotations"

+Formal education is not nearly as important as an unquenchable thirst to learn.

 ## Mental toughness
 Mental toughness is often portrayed as determination and persistence, but it can also be flexibility and adaptability.

  - I can be happy anywhere.

  - I can work with what I have.

  - I can have a good day with anyone.

 **You are tough when your mood is not dependent on your conditions.**

+Nearly everything awesome takes longer than you think.

+  Get started and don't worry about the clock.